Joel Ashley: Early life and career

 Born April 7, 1919, in Atlanta, Georgia, son of actress and script supervisor Beulah Ashley [née Rodgers], Joel Ashley never knew his father and, for the better part of his pre-adult life, resided either at military boarding schools—primarily Georgia Military Academy, Peekskill Military Academy, and, later, the Black-Foxe Military Institute—or with his mother's family in Macon.

-In either 1934 or early the next year (following the marriage of her sister, actress Barbara Rogers [née Emma Lee Rodgers], to Warner Brothers executive William Koenig), Beulah brought her son to Los Angeles, where, on or just after his sixteenth birthday, Ashley made his Tinseltown stage debut—with backstage assists from both Beulah and Barbara—at Hollywood Military Academy, portraying Bill Hunter in Aunt Julia's Pearls, a three-act comedy penned by Boston-based educator and sometime playwright Hope Hearn Moulton.
+In either 1934 or early the next year (following the marriage of her sister, actress Barbara Rogers [née Emma Lee Rodgers], to Warner Brothers executive William Koenig), Beulah brought her son to Los Angeles, where, on or just after his sixteenth birthday, Ashley made his Tinseltown stage debut—with backstage assists from both Beulah and Barbara—at Hollywood Military Academy, portraying Jim Hunter in Aunt Julia's Pearls, a three-act comedy penned by Boston-based educator and sometime playwright Hope Hearn Moulton.

 Meanwhile, the Rogers-Koenig connection appears to have facilitated the film debuts—albeit uncredited—of both Ashleys, his mother doing rewrites on Warner Brothers' new James Cagney film, G Men, and Joel as the stunt double powering novice swashbuckler Errol Flynn's breakout performance in that same studio's box-office hit, Captain Blood.
 The roundabout way in which Ashley actually landed this job is revealed in an anecdote related nine years later by Richmond Independent entertainment writer L. L. Stevenson.

 Joel Ashley, who played the young lead opposite Margaret Lindsay in 'Another Love Story,' was well started in the films before he joined the Marines a couple of years ago.
 His first chance came when he was working with Warner Bros. as a studio electrician.
 One day he slid down a rope, from the top of the stage practically into the lap of Michael Curtiz, the director.
 Instead of bawling him out, Curtiz promptly signed Ashley for a part in the picture he was making.
 It seems that he had been searching for actors who could slide down the rigging of a ship and Ashley, all unconsciously, had given an exhibition of what he could do in that line.
 In short, he slid right into the movies.